TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Database - Experimental Analysis.md

 ## Experimental Procedure
 <!-- Description of what you did ideally in steps -->
 ### constraints 1
-- Number of trials:
+- Number of trials 1:
-1. Step 1
-2. Step 2
+1. Generate a packet with a maximum size of 250 bytes, plus a 9-byte header.
+2. Send the drone packet.
+3. Develop a method to calculate the total processing time once a packet is received.
+4. Monitor and evaluate the overall time taken to process the data.

 ### Constraints 2
 - Number of trials: 2